 To give you some motivation through a visualization of what you could have once you start participating in a 401(k), please take a good look at the chart below.

-Recommendation: Run your 401k through Personal Capitals’ free 401k Fee Analyzer.
+Manage your money in one place for free: Run your 401k through Personal Capitals’ free 401k Fee Analyzer.
 The online program will quickly show you how much you’re paying in portfolio fees a year.
 The tool highlighted $1,700 a year in fees I had no idea I was paying.
-I ended up asset allocating out of a fund with a 1.6% expense ratio into a 0.2% expense ratio Vanguard fund with similar attributes as a result.
+I ended up switching out of a fund with a 1.6% expense ratio into a 0.2% expense ratio Vanguard fund with similar attributes as a result.
 Personal Capital also has a free Investment Checkup tool to show how your portfolio is weighted vs. a suggested weighting for your risk tolerance.
 See your accounts all in one place and track your net worth for free.
 I’ve been using the tool for over two years and am an advisor.

 Photo: Just Out Of Reach, Safari West, FS.